-Other amounts owed to group undertakings were unsecured, bear interest at LIBOR plus a mark up and have no fixed date of payment.
-This loan was disclosed within amounts falling due after more than one year in the prior year.
+Amounts owed to group undertakings were unsecured, bore interest at a benchmark plus a mark up, had no fixed date of payment and were repayable on demand.
+The loan was renewed in year and has been reclassified as Creditors: amounts falling due after one year in the current year.